 - Early diagnosis and withdrawal of any offending drug will arrest development of worsening symptoms.

 - It is important to give a warning of the risk of recurrence.
 Patients should be actively encouraged to inform healthcare providers of their susceptibility and given good written information to assist in this process.
-There is a very good case for use of a MedicAlert® pendant.
+There is a very good case for use of medical emergency identification jewellery or similar.

 Further reading & references